“Unpretentious but luxurious eco-lodges for 2-4 with alfresco bathtubs and saunas, perched high on a hill overlooking the Oa peninsula in Islay”

 - Welcome hamper

-- Walk along The Big Strand : a 7-mile isolated golden beach that's ideal for surfing and paddling with the kids - there's information on all the local beaches and activities in each lodge
+- Take a cliff walk or head to The Big Strand : an isolated 7-mile golden beach ideal for surfing and paddling with kids - each lodge has local beach and activity info

-- Sacrifice sleep and experience an unforgettable stargazing session: awaken before dawn, grab yourself a coffee then drink in the awe-inspiring views
+- Sacrifice sleep and experience an unforgettable stargazing session: awaken before dawn, grab yourself a coffee then drink in the awe-inspiring views.
+Alternatively, soak a deux under the stars in your double-ended outdoor bathtub.
+It fills in a jiffy with piping-hot fresh clean water heated from the air-source system

 - Practically opposite is RSPB bird reserve, The Oa - you could see chough, golden eagle, hen harrier, twite, linnet and snow bunting